Lay3rLabs/example-avs-oracle/oracle-example/README.md

 ## Testing Deployment

-To test the deployed application on the Wasmatic node, you can provide `input` test data that your application expects.
+To test the deployed application on the Wasmatic node, you can use the test endpoint.
 The server responds with the output of the applicaton without sending the result to the chain.

 ```bash
 curl --request POST \